Updated: Aug 28

 So the larger planning firms must be better at what they do, right?
 They must have proprietary skillsets, technology, and other solutions that are only available through them.
 After all, they currently hold almost all of America’s wealth and frontload a shocking amount of lobbying money against the fiduciary standard.

-The assumption by many clients is if you have more money, the plan is more difficult and if you have less money the plan is easier.
-The assumption is more money means more time, more staff, brainpower, fancy office space, teams of "experts" all required be on payroll and ready to go at a moment's notice.
+The assumption by many clients is if you have more money, the plan is more difficult, and if you have less money the plan is easier.
+The assumption is more money means more time, more staff, brainpower, fancy office space, teams of "experts" all required be on the payroll, and ready to go at a moment's notice.
 Seriously?